phonopy/phonopy/doc/phonopy/command-options.rst

 This option invokes the WIEN2k mode.In this mode.
-Usually this option is used with ``--cell`` (``-c``) option or ``CELL_FILENAME`` tag to read Pwscf input file that contains the unit cell crystal structure, e.g.,
+Usually this option is used with ``--cell`` (``-c``) option or ``CELL_FILENAME`` tag to read WIEN2k crystal structure file.

 ::